StateTransitionLab/CSOMA/README.md

 - The basic and replication scripts are the best starting point for a quick correctness check.
 - The high-dimensional, Bayesian HIV, and fractional polynomial examples are more computationally demanding or more directly inherited from the reference repository.
 - The package is distributed under the MIT License.
-- `MANIFEST.md` lists the intended supplement contents.
+- `MANIFEST.md` lists the packaged project contents.